JowanJomon/BasketBallScore/README.md

-# Ticket Counter
+# Basket Ball Score Card App

-A website that counts the number of people can be used by anyone Mobile freiendly
-Built using HTML CSS and JS
+A website that can be used to track score of a game Built using HTML CSS and JS
-Built By Jowan Mnjooran Jomon
+Built By Jowan Majooran Jomon

+v1
+Includes point add, reset points for each team and new game